 You shouldn’t choose an agent based solely on their certifications, but these designations can still be a helpful measure of how experienced an agent is in different areas of real estate.

 Find a seasoned real estate agent who either closes at least 35 homes a year or 90% more homes than the agents in their market.
 It takes hard work and a good reputation to get that kind of business.
 A high-volume agent like that eats, sleeps and breathes real estate.
-Now, that’s who you’re looking for!
+Now, that’s who you want!